Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 37. Bindaetteok (빈대떡)

-Bindaetteok is a flat mung bean pancake made from pan-frying a ground and seasoned mung bean mixture with vegetables and meat.
+Bindaetteok is a flat mung bean pancake made by pan-frying a ground, seasoned mixture of mung beans, vegetables, and meat.

-These pancakes are best eaten hot, straight from the pan, to appreciate the vegetables’ nutty flavor and satisfying crunch fully.
+These pancakes are best eaten hot, straight from the pan, to fully appreciate the vegetables’ nutty flavor and satisfying crunch.

 38. Omija Cha (오미자 차)

-Nothing beats Omija Cha in terms of flavor complexity.
+Nothing beats Omija Cha for flavor complexity.
 It is a tea that is made from dried Magnolia Berries.
-These berries impart a sour and sweet flavor to the tea, with hints of bitterness, saltiness, and pungentness—hence the name Omija. (meaning five in Korean)
+These berries impart a sour, sweet flavor to the tea, with hints of bitterness, saltiness, and pungency—hence the name Omija. (meaning five in Korean)

 This tea is made by boiling the berries in water and steeping them overnight.
 After adding honey, the brewed tea can be drunk hot or cold the following day.

-This tea is well-known for its medicinal properties and its distinct flavor.
+This tea is well known for its medicinal properties and distinct flavor.
 Drinking Omija tea during the summer is recommended because it helps people cope with the heat.

 39. Agujjim (아구찜)